TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="ec2custombuild"></a>
 #### Using Custom Build

-This script by default uses the SnappyData build available on the GitHub releases page to launch the cluster.
+This script by default uses the TIBCO ComputeDB build available on the GitHub releases page to launch the cluster.
 To select a version of the OSS build available on GitHub, use option `--snappydata-version`.

 You can also provide your own TIBCO ComputeDB build to the script to launch the cluster, by using